cherylberger/Surfs_up/README.md

 ##### The analysis should contain the following:
 ### 1. Overview of the analysis: Explain the purpose of this analysis.
+W. Avy is interested in the weather temperatures during the year in Ohau so that he knows when to open his ice cream shop.
+He has asked XXX to compare temperatures in the summer to the winter temperatures.
+Using (insert file), the weather for the months of June and December will be queried and organized for comparison.
+The three key differences in the weather results will be highlighted for W. Avy's consideration.
+A summary of the results will be provided along with recommendations for aditional analysis.

 ### 2. Results: Provide a bulleted list with three major points from the two analysis deliverables.
 Use images as support where needed.